Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 }
 ```

-To confirm that an address has DefaultCasinocoin enabled, look up the address using the [account_info command](reference-casinocoind.html#account-info), specifying a validated ledger version.
-Use [a bitwise-AND operator](https://en.wikipedia.org/wiki/Bitwise_operation#AND) to compare the `Flags` field with 0x00800000 (the [ledger flag lsfDefaultCasinocoin](reference-ledger-format.html#accountroot-flags)).
-If the result of the bitwise-AND operation is nonzero, then the address has DefaultCasinocoin enabled.
+To confirm that an address has DefaultStoxum enabled, look up the address using the [account_info command](reference-stoxumd.html#account-info), specifying a validated ledger version.
+Use [a bitwise-AND operator](https://en.wikipedia.org/wiki/Bitwise_operation#AND) to compare the `Flags` field with 0x00800000 (the [ledger flag lsfDefaultStoxum](reference-ledger-format.html#accountroot-flags)).
+If the result of the bitwise-AND operation is nonzero, then the address has DefaultStoxum enabled.

 ## Generating Source and Destination Tags